 Guðnadóttir is a member of Storsveit Nix Noltes (The Nix Noltes Big Band), a rotating cast of 7 to 10 Icelanders playing traditional Bulgarian and Greek dance music.
 The group has toured the US twice supporting Animal Collective.

-As a composer she has written music for plays, dance performances and films, pieces for chamber orchestras, various instruments, voices and electronics.
+As a composer she has written music for plays, dance performances and films, pieces for orchestra, chamber orchestras, various instruments, voices and electronics.
 Guðnadóttir likes to explore the nature and movement of sound, and often turns her experiments into sound and visual installations.
 She recently co-composed a live soundtrack to Derek Jarman's 1980 film In The Shadow of The Sun with legends Throbbing Gristle, arranged choir for performances by them in Austria and London.